thedaviddias/Front-End-Checklist/README.md

 #### 2. `develop`

 This branch will be used to make some significant changes to the structure, content if needed.
-Prefer using the master branch to fix small errors or add a new item.
+It is preferable to use the master branch to fix small errors or add a new item.

 ### Contributors